KumarRobotics/imu_3dm_gx4/README.md

 * **0.0.3**:
   - Replaced `decimation` options with `rate` options.
 Decimation is automatically calculated.
+  - Added a file for use with Kalibr.
+  - Added a udev rule to configure permissions.

 * **0.0.2**:
   - Units of acceleration are now m/s^2, in agreement with ROS convention.